Northern Lights over Kiruna

 December — polar night and the Christmas crowd (★★★★)

 Polar night officially hits around 12 December.
 The sun doesn't rise.
 You can aurora-hunt in the afternoon.
 Cloud cover improves week over week as temperatures drop.
-This is the most-booked month — Christmas and New Year are sold out by early November at most Kiruna accommodations.
+This is the most-booked month — Christmas and New Year fill up early at many Kiruna accommodations and tours, so book well ahead.
 If you're flexible, come the first week of December before the crowds and the skies will be nearly as good as January.

 January — the quiet peak (★★★★★)